2AA4-W23/Island-Generator/README.md

 mosser@azrael generator % java -jar generator.jar sample.mesh -lr <value>
 ```

-To view all available options and how to interact with tool, us the `-h`, or `--help` tags.
+To view all available options and how to interact with tool, use the `-h`, or `--help` tags.

 ```
 mosser@azrael generator % java -jar generator.jar sample.mesh -h